 Understanding DML Triggers

-Microsoft SQL Server 2005 provides two primary mechanisms for enforcing business rules and data integrity: constraints and triggers.
+Microsoft SQL Server provides two primary mechanisms for enforcing business rules and data integrity: constraints and triggers.
 A trigger is a special type of stored procedure that automatically takes effect when a language event executes.
-SQL Server includes two general types of triggers: DML triggers and DDL triggers.
+SQL Server includes three general types of triggers: DML triggers, DDL triggers, and logon triggers.

-DDL triggers are new to SQL Server 2005.
-These triggers are invoked when a data definition language (DDL) event takes place in the server or database.
+DDL triggers are invoked when a data definition language (DDL) event takes place in the server or database.
 They are explained in more detail in DDL Triggers.
+Logon triggers fire stored procedures in response to a LOGON event.
+This event is raised when a user session is established with an instance of SQL Server.
+For more information, see Logon Triggers.

 DML triggers are invoked when a data manipulation language (DML) event takes place in the database.
 DML events include INSERT, UPDATE, or DELETE statements that modify data in a specified table or view.
 A DML trigger can query other tables and can include complex Transact-SQL statements.
 The trigger and the statement that fires it are treated as a single transaction, which can be rolled back from within the trigger.
 If a severe error is detected (for example, insufficient disk space), the entire transaction automatically rolls back.